junxit/us-congress-bills-112/bill.md

     >   - **(A)** increase Bank support for the exports of textile components or inputs made in the United States; and
     >   - **(B)** support the maintenance, promotion and expansion of jobs in the United States that are critical to the manufacture of textile components and inputs.

   - **(2)** *Annual report to congress on advisory committee determinations* Section 8 of such Act (12 U.S.C.
-635g), as amended by the preceding provisions of this Act, is amended by adding at the end the following:
+635g), as amended by sections 6 and 10 of this Act, is amended by adding at the end the following:
     > - **(i)** *Access to bank products by the textile industry* The Bank shall include in its annual report to the Congress under subsection (a) of this section a report on the determinations made by the Advisory Committee under section 3(d)(5) in the year covered by the report.

-## § 18.
+## § 21.
 Financing for goods manufactured in the United States used in global textile and apparel supply chains

 - **(a)** *Analysis of textile industry use of bank products* The Export-Import Bank of the United States (in this section referred to as the “Bank”) shall conduct a study of the extent to which the products offered by the Bank are available and used by manufacturers in the United States that export goods manufactured in the United States used as components in global textile and apparel supply chains.
 In conducting the study, the Bank shall examine the following:
   - **(1)** Impediments to use of Bank products by such firms.